primate-run/primate/docs/docs/frontend/htmx.md

 ## Props

-Props passed via `view()` are available directly in templates as variables.
+Props passed to `response.view` are available directly in templates as variables.

 Pass props from a route: